Bachelor of Computer Science (Honours)

 - FIT4005 Research methods in information technology

-b. one unit (6 points) from the following:
+b. three elective units (18 points) from the following:*

 - level 4 or level 5 units approved by the faculty honours coordinator (this elective list may change from time to time and vary by campus)

-- with permission from the thesis supervisor and honours coordinator an approved elective in selected topics can be completed - students will enrol in FIT4008 (Reading unit).
+- with permission from the thesis supervisor and honours coordinator an approved elective in selected topics can be completed - you will enrol in FIT4008 (Reading unit).

 * A maximum of one unit (6 points) may be selected from units offered by other faculties with the approval of the honours coordinator.
 Suitable units can be identified using the browse units tool in the Handbook.